 5.1 All capital adjustments have been discussed with the appropriate Officers responsible for each scheme.
 Management Board have also reviewed these proposals and consider them appropriate.

 Recommendation from Cabinet Advisory Board

-5.2 The Finance & Governance Cabinet Advisory Board were consulted on 6 June 2023 and agreed that the recommendations set out in the report be supported.
+5.2 The Finance & Governance Cabinet Advisory Board were consulted on 6 June 2023 and agreed the following: